Getting Out of Your Own Way

-As it’s generally understood, “getting out of your own way” implies somehow putting aside the anxieties and doubts,ego concerns and career pressures, “mental blocks” and “critical inner voices”---pick your favorite pet term---that stand between you and the effortless flow of work.
+As it’s generally understood, “getting out of your own way” implies somehow putting aside the anxieties and doubts, ego concerns and career pressures—“mental blocks” or “critical inner voices” or pick your favorite pet term—that stand between you and the effortless flow of work.
 As though, if you just did enough therapy, or meditated deeply enough, or visualized sincerely enough, or manifested enough positive energy, you could disavow all the “stuff” that gets in the way of your creativity.

-If only, in other words, you were different than who you are.
+If only you were different than who you are.

-Because the simple fact is, we do bring our “stuff” to our creative endeavors, “stuff” that runs the gamut from the ridiculous to the sublime, the irritating to the overwhelming.
+The simple fact is: We do bring our “stuff” to our creative endeavors, “stuff” that runs the gamut from the ridiculous to the sublime, the irritating to the overwhelming.
 Some artists can’t get past their fear of failure; some struggle with a nagging sense of inadequacy regarding their talent; some feel the pressure of being unknown and thus feeling powerless.
-(Or even, ironically, the reverse: Norman Mailer once talked of the feeling of creative paralysis that came over him after he’d achieved fame.
+(Or even, ironically, the reverse: Norman Mailer once described the feeling of creative paralysis that came over him after he’d achieved fame.
 “It wasn’t just me sitting down to write,” he said.
 “It was Norman Mailer sitting down to write.
 I had to live up to him.”)

-Add to that the relationship issues, financial pressures, marketplace fluctuations, and sense of isolation that creative types must contend with on a daily basis---and suddenly the amount of “stuff” you’re supposed to put aside in order to “get out of your own way” starts to feel like a veritable mountain of personal baggage.
+Add to that the relationship difficulties, financial pressures, marketplace fluctuations, and a sense of isolation that creative types must contend with daily; suddenly the amount of “stuff” you’re supposed to put aside to “get out of your own way” starts to feel like a veritable mountain of personal baggage.

 That’s because it is.
 Each of us lugs around enough baggage to warrant the name Samsonite.
 It’s the trait we share with every other human being.
 Our “stuff” is who we are.
 Our hopes and fears, faith and doubt, empathy and envy, loves and hatreds and fantasies and habits and prejudices and favorite movies and the way we tie our shoes and whether we like asparagus and on and on and on.
 That’s us.
 Human beings.

 One particular subset of human beings, creative artists, have all the same “stuff” as the rest of the tribe.
 Except for the need and desire to create art out of it.
 We may produce stories or screenplays.
 Or films or TV pilots.
 Or novels, poems, and songs.
 But what all artists, regardless of approach, really do is try to make sense of their “stuff.”
 In a language or medium or form that is understandable to the audience.
-In other words, “stuff” talking to “stuff.”
+"Stuff” talking to “stuff.”

-Now comes the paradox.
-If I, the artist, get out of my own way---that is, put my “stuff” aside so I can create---what’s left to explore creatively?
+The paradox.
+If I, the artist, get out of my own way or put my “stuff” aside so I can create, what’s left to explore creatively?
 My “stuff” is the raw materials of my work.

-Let me explain: From my perspective, a creative artist who invites all of who he or she is into the mix---who sits down to work engulfed in “stuff,” yet doesn’t give these thoughts and feelings a negative connotation; who in fact strives to accept and integrate whatever thoughts and feelings emerge---this artist has truly gotten out of his or her own way.
+From my perspective, a creative artist who invites all of who he or she is into the mix, who sits down to work engulfed in “stuff” yet doesn’t give these thoughts and feelings a negative connotation; who in fact strives to accept and integrate whatever thoughts and feelings emerge, this artist has truly gotten out of his or her own way.

 From this standpoint, it’s only by labeling a thought or feeling as either good or bad, productive or harmful, that you’re actually getting in your own way.
 Restricting your creative flow.